SanderMertens/flecs/Manual.md

 The `rows` parameter provides access to the entities that matched with the system, and a lot of other useful information.
 This example already has the typical `for` loop that defines many system implementations, and the application can get the number of entities to iterate over from the `rows->count` member.

 #### The ECS_COLUMN macro
 To access the data of matched entities, the system function needs to obtain pointers to the component arrays.
-In order to do this, the code needs to look at the system query, which in this case is `Position, Velocity`.
-This query has two columns, and the components can be accessed from the system by using the corresponding column index:
+In order to do this, the code needs to look at the system signature, which in this case is `Position, Velocity`.
+This signature has two columns, and the components can be accessed from the system by using the corresponding column index:

 ```c
 void Move(ecs_rows_t *rows) {